ansible/awx/awx_collection/README.md

 ### Integration

-The old integration tests are kept passing, but not being expanded on.
+The old integration tests are maintained, but not being expanded on.
 A master copy is hosted at: https://github.com/ansible/test-playbooks/tree/master/tower_modules

 A new set of integration tests as a monolithic demo is available as